GDPR Policy

 “do not be worried about GDPR, if you are Data Protection Act (DPA) compliant already then you are well-placed for GDPR compliance and this can be an excellent point to build on”

-We have put together a whole package of information about the upcoming General Data Protection Regulation (GDPR) legislation, the Data Protection Act (DPA), and the Information Commissioners Office (ICO) for further reading in a positive light to reassure our clients and new prospects that carrying out marketing campaigns in a Business to Business Data industry is going to be a positive experience for all.
+We have put together a whole package of information about the General Data Protection Regulation (GDPR) legislation, the Data Protection Act (DPA), and also the Information Commissioners Office (ICO) for further reading in a positive light to reassure our clients and new prospects that carrying out marketing campaigns in a Business to Business Data industry is going to be a positive experience for all.

 Business Data Prospects is an award-winning organisation that achieved national recognition for our Business Data and associated Marketing Campaigns.

-The Data Protection Act and GDPR Explained
+The Data Protection Act and GDPR Policy Explained

 Important Points To Note